VaishaliMJ/Python_and_Machine_Learning_Projects/Machine Learning/IrisClassification/readme.md

 # Overview:
-  Implemented classic ML classification on the Iris dataset using Decision Tree and KNN,using dataset Iris.csv This project predicts in which category Iris flower falls
+  Implemented classic ML classification on the Iris dataset using Decision Tree and KNN,using dataset Iris.csv<br>
+  This project predicts in which category Iris flower falls<br>
-          It Follows  industrial best practices  by
+          It Follows  industrial best practices  by<br>

-          	•	Automating preprocessing with Pipeline
+          	•	Automating preprocessing with Pipeline<br>

-          	•	Scaling the dataset values using StandardScalar
+          	•	Scaling the dataset values using StandardScalar<br>

-          	•	Used Decision Tree and KNN
+          	•	Used Decision Tree and KNN<br>

-          	•	Saving and losing trained model using job lib
+          	•	Saving and losing trained model using job lib<br>

-          	•	Provided data visualisation
+          	•	Provided data visualisation<br>

  ##  Dependencies:
 Install the required Python packages before running the project